Wireless Communications

 Background

 Wireless phones have assumed a central role in modern life.
 For many consumers, including older adults, they have become indispensable.
 Each user has more freedom and flexibility with a cell phone, including communication by voice and text message.
-Today, smartphone adoption is 86 percent among Americans age 50–59, 81 percent for those age 60–69, and 62 percent for those age 70 and older.
 Cell phones also empower people with a sense of security and confidence that help is always nearby in an emergency.
-Increasingly, customers are turning to web-connected smartphones.
-This allows them to stay connected with family and friends, conduct business, stream audio and video, navigate, and coordinate schedules.
+A large majority of older adults use smartphones today.
+In 2021, 83 percent of people age 50–64 used smartphones, as did 61 percent of people age 65 and older.

 Under federal law, states are largely barred from regulating wireless phone companies, except under certain conditions.
 States are allowed to regulate “other terms and conditions” of wireless services that do not pertain directly to rates, including placement of wireless facilities, billing and marketing practices, and other consumer protection matters.
 The line between rate regulation and “other” oversight is an ongoing subject of contention between the wireless industry and state and federal regulators.